 • Providing information to the public and organizations about the risks of smoking and safer ways of using nicotine

 The main concern of the NNA seems to be to oppose legislation intended to regulate e-cigarettes which might restrict their availability or ban vaping in public places.
-In other words, what they are promoting, if indirectly, is drug addiction – the drug, of course, being nicotine.
+In other words, what they are promoting, if indirectly, is drug (nicotine) addiction.

 I understand that the Commission accepted the application of the New Nicotine Alliance because its stated objects meet your criteria.